-- 2.4 The current population of 100,300 is expected to grow to 116,500 in 2028.
-Within this the proportion of pensioners is expected to rise is expected to rise significantly.3 - 2.5 The Borough is not as diverse as its neighbouring areas of Watford and North London, but it is more so than most other parts of Hertfordshire.
-In Hertsmere around eighty two per cent of the population are white British, compared to the figure of just under eighty nine percent for Hertfordshire as a whole3.
-One notable feature of Hertsmere is its relatively large Jewish population which has integrated well into the local community and which comprises' 12% of the local population.
+- 2.4 The current population of 100,000 is expected to grow to 116,500 in 2028.
+Within this the proportion of pensioners is expected to rise significantly2. - 2.5 The Borough is not as diverse as its neighbouring areas of Watford and North London, but it is more so than most other parts of Hertfordshire.
+In Hertsmere around eighty two per cent of the population are white British, compared to the figure of just fewer than eighty nine per cent for Hertfordshire as a whole.
+One notable feature of Hertsmere is its relatively large Jewish population which has integrated well into the local community and which comprises 12% of the local population.
 There is also a growing south Asian community, making up almost 5% of the population.
 Levels of deprivation amongst minority groups are low when compared to many urban areas. - 2.6 Hertsmere is generally prosperous and parts of the Borough are amongst the most affluent areas in the country.
 As a result life expectancy is good and house prices are well above the national average.
-However, there are some pockets of deprivation; Cowley Hill Ward in Borehamwood is one of the most deprived in Hertfordshire and the Council has previously secured funding through the East of England Development Agency for this ward as part of the Investing in Communities programme seeking to: - raise skill levels - · remove barriers to employment; and - stimulate enterprise - 2.7 This area has recently been awarded £1 million of National Lottery funding and work is underway in the local community to decide how this money should be spent.
-The vision is to implement new and improved existing security measures and provide updated/new visual features such as street furniture and planting which will help to create an improved quality of life for residents. - 2.8 Although the increase in crime rates for household burglary and vehicle crime have been above the
+However, there are some pockets of deprivation; Cowley Hill Ward in Borehamwood is one of the most deprived in Hertfordshire and the Council has previously secured funding through the East of England Development Agency for this ward as part of the Investing in Communities programme seeking to: - raise skill levels - remove barriers to employment; and - stimulate enterprise - 2.7 This area has recently been awarded £1million of National Lottery funding and work is underway in the local community to decide how this money should be spent.
+The vision is to implement new and improved security measures and provide updated/new visual features such as street furniture and planting which will help to create an improved quality of life for residents. - 2.8 Although the increase in crime rates for household burglary and vehicle crime have been above the average rate for the Region in some years and fear of crime remains an issue, recorded crime is not at a high level in Hertsmere.